HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

 \subsection{Contributions}

-To summarize the contributions of our study, we will use the concepts of descriptive (\textOmega) and prescriptive knowledge (\textLambda)~\cite{Hevner2013}.
-Regarding the first, Cycle 0 results showed that founders develop an understanding of the customers and markets based on their previous experience and use this perception to develop the idea and forecast how it will behave with customers.
+Our study presents contributions to theory and practice.
+Regarding theory, the first phase results showed that founders develop an understanding of the customers and markets based on their previous experience and use this perception to develop the idea and forecast how it will behave with customers.
 The artifact evaluation also corroborated this result.
 Based on the final artifact, it was possible to observe at least three different types of hypotheses: product, value, and problem.
-Such a set is probably not complete but brings the idea that there should be different types, handled, and validated in diverse ways.
-Finally, the relationship between requirements and hypotheses is a novel insight.
+In an analysis of practitioners' literature~\cite{Melegati2021}, we had identified these types, along with customer and market-related hypothesis types.
+Therefore, this study corroborates this result and connects different types of hypotheses with the steps in the idea formation process.
+Finally, the linkage between requirements and hypotheses shown in the cognitive maps built in HyMap corroborates the existence of a relationship between requirements and hypotheses.
+These results contribute to understanding how founders have initial ideas for their software startup product and how new research could further improve Hypotheses Engineering and its activities.

-Concerning prescriptive knowledge, our contributions are the visual language used to depict the cognitive map and a systematic process of doing it.
+Concerning contributions to practice, HyMap is the primary result: a process to elicit hypotheses in software startups based on a visual language used to depict a cognitive map representing how founders understand their customers and market, and a systematic set of steps to create this map.
 Early-stage software startups could use this technique to guide their initial steps more systematically.
-We envision that this practice could be useful for other software development teams when creating new features to consolidated products, but investigating this suggestion is beyond this paper's scope.
+Other stakeholders like accelerators or investors could apply this technique to the companies to which they are related.
+The tool could also be used in educational environments, i.e., graduate or undergraduate courses on digital entrepreneurship, to highlight the underlying assumptions founders have when creating their products.
+We envision that this practice could be useful for other software development teams when creating new features for consolidated products, but investigating this suggestion is beyond this paper's scope.